-Scope: the Rexecode study proposes an estimate of investment needs for the manufacturing industry as a whole and considers five decarbonisation levers8 deployed by 2050 to meet the SNBC emissions trajectory.
+Scope: the Rexecode study proposes an estimate of investment needs for the manufacturing industry as a whole and considers five decarbonisation levers deployed by 2050 to meet the SNBC emissions trajectory.

-For example, ADEME's 'Transition(s) 2050'; RTE's 'Futurs énergétiques 2050', whose central scenario assumes an increase in national industrial production; the Negawatt 2022 scenario; the Shift Project's 'Plan de transformation de l'économie française'
+For example, ADEME's 'Transition(s) 2050'; RTE's 'Futurs énergétiques 2050', whose central scenario assumes an increase in national industrial production; the Negawatt 2022 scenario; the Shift Project's 'Plan de transformation de l'économie française'.

-For example, the SNBC does not provide much detail on the decarbonisation objectives of the various sectors of industry, and even less on the levers to be
+For example, the SNBC does not provide much detail on the decarbonisation objectives of the various sectors of industry, and even less on the levers to be deployed to achieve them.

-Decarbonisation roadmaps produced by the National Industry Council, ADEME's STPs, specific publications of the Shift Project, and of the European Commission
+Decarbonisation roadmaps produced by the National Industry Council, ADEME's STPs, specific publications of the Shift Project, and of the European Commission on steel.